simaomansur/beat-layer/README.md

 - add a profile page
 - add a profile picture
 - add a bio
-- fix create new beat form page so input field widths are not the whole page
+- fix create new beat form page so input field widths are not the whole page (DONE)
 ## Simao
-- add sorting to beats page
+- add sorting to beats page (DONE)
 - make functionable with docker
 ## Rye
-- create a use case diagram
+- create a use case diagram (DONE)
-- create a class diagram
+- create a class diagram (DONE)
-- create a sequence diagram
+- create a sequence diagram (DONE)
 - create a vision statement (The project must have a vision statement that describes what the purpose of the software is, the type of problem it tries to solve, and the target audience.)
 - At least one white-box and one black-box test, none of them related to user creation or authentication, must be provided.
 ## All
 - The main branch must be protected and require a code review before a pull request approval.
+(DONE)
 - All source code must have a consistent header comment with a brief description and its author.
 - Code written for this project must comply to PEP8 code style standards
 - Test coverage report must be generated using Python's coverage.